ChristoffBo/homeassistant/jarvis_prime/README.md

 # 🧩 Jarvis Prime — Home Assistant Add-on

-Jarvis Prime is your standalone Notification Orchestrator and Server.
+Jarvis Prime is your standalone Notification Orchestrator, Chat Assistant, and Server.
 It centralizes, beautifies, and orchestrates notifications from across your homelab.
 Raw events come in through multiple intakes (SMTP, Proxy, Webhook, Apprise, Gotify, ntfy), are polished by the Beautify Engine, and are pushed back out through Gotify, ntfy, email, or its own sleek dark-mode Web UI.
 Every notification arrives consistent, enriched, and alive with personality.
+In addition, Jarvis now includes a dedicated Chat Lane — ask questions or request explanations, and Jarvis will reply instantly using the local LLM.
+Chatting does not replace riffs; it gives you direct Q&A on demand.

 Features
-• Standalone Notification Orchestrator and Server.
+• Standalone Notification Orchestrator and Chat Assistant
 • Optional review via Gotify or ntfy apps (push notifications, history, filters)
 • Beautify Engine (LLM + formatting pipeline) normalizes events into Jarvis Cards
+• Chat Lane: send a Gotify/ntfy message with title “chat” and text = your question, Jarvis responds with direct answer (no riff preambles)
 • SMTP Intake: drop-in Mailrise replacement, accepts LAN-only emails with any auth
 • HTTP Proxy Intake: accepts Gotify/ntfy POSTs and beautifies them
 • Webhook Intake: accepts plain text or JSON from scripts, GitHub, health checks, etc.